davetron5000/awesomecommandlineapps.com/source/_posts/2011-12-14-methadone-the-awesome-cli-library.markdown

 Yes and no.  Methadone isn't a re-implementation of command-line option parsing.
 It's barely a DSL, making use of almost no meta-programming,, `class_eval`, or other craziness.
 It's a pure Ruby proxy to `OptionParser`, with some helper methods.
 It makes idiomatic and canonical option parsing and command-line app design as seemless as possible, but doesn't force *any* of itself one you.
 In this post, I'll derive its syntax while showing you the basics of how to structure a simple command-line app.
-To dig deeper, you'll have to [buy the book][book] (but never fear, if you don't like Methadone, it only takes up a few scant pages at the end).
+You'll have to [buy the book][book] to dig deeper{% fn_ref 1 %}.

 ## Basic Command-line App Structure